grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 #### Style

-Choose whether to display your time series data as lines, bars, or points.
+Choose whether to display your time-series data as lines, bars, or points.
 You can use overrides to combine multiple styles in the same graph.
 Choose from the following:

 ![Style modes](/static/img/docs/time-series-panel/style-modes-v9.png)